-DUKE Extrusion extrudes polyester tubing, commonly referred to as PET, or polyethylene terephthalate.
+Duke Extrusion extrudes polyester tubing, commonly referred to as PET tubing, or polyethylene terephthalate.
 PET is a very lightweight thermoplastic polymer resin that offers excellent dielectric strength and wear resistance.
 Polyester tubing is UV resistant and exhibits very low water absorption.
 Polyester tubing also offers outstanding optical clarity for image and light transmission applications such as optical coherence tomography (OCT) catheters.

 Polyester Reinforcement for Other Tubing